Distillation-Enabled Knowledge Alignment for Generative Semantic Communications of AIGC Images: Performance Evaluation

 \subsubsection{Pre-trained GAI Models}

 We assume the cloud server and the edge server both have LDM-based text-to-image GAI models.
 The edge-GAI follows the architecture designed in Sec.~\ref{sec_implement}, adopting the pre-trained parameters of Stable Diffusion 2.1~\cite{stablediffusion21} (SD2.1 for short).
 In comparison, the cloud server employs a more powerful GAI model, namely the pre-trained PixArt-$\Sigma$-XL model~\cite{Chen24ECCV_Pixart} (PAXL for short).
 The PAXL and SD2.1 use the same latent codec, which has $83.6$ million parameters, occupying $159.6$~MB of storage.
-As for the latent generator, PIXL has a significantly larger number of parameters compared to SD2.1 ($5.37$ billion vs. $1.21$ billion), resulting in higher memory consumption ($10.2$~\!GB vs. $2.33$~\!GB) and computational cost.
-In turn, PIXL has richer embedded knowledge for target subjects.
-The number of steps in the diffusion process is $T=1{,}000$, and the selected number of steps in generation is $T_{\rB}=50$.
-The noise injection ratios $\beta_1,...,\beta_{T}$ linearly increase from $8.5\times10^{-4}$ to $0.012$.
-All images used for evaluation are generated based on the above GAI models.
+As for the latent generator, PAXL has a significantly larger number of parameters compared to SD2.1 ($5.37$ billion vs. $1.21$ billion), resulting in higher memory consumption ($10.2$~\!GB vs. $2.33$~\!GB) and computational cost.
+As a result, PAXL has richer embedded knowledge for target subjects.
+The total number of steps is $1{,}000$, and the number of diffusion steps in generation is $50$.

+\Copy{R2-3_1}{ Inherently, this configuration coincides with the GAI-as-a-service paradigm in 6G~\cite{Zhou24WCL_Generative}.
+The knowledge misalignment between the cloud- and edge-GAIs stems not only from their different model sizes, but also from discrepancies in training data distributions, training strategies, and model architectures, as commonly seen in edge-AI settings~\cite{Letaief21JSAC_Edge}. }

 \ifSingleColumn \else

 \fi